Who's In The Healthcare Coalition? (HCC)

 About the Healthcare Coalition

-Although healthcare coalitions (HCCs) (updated January 5, 2017) themselves are not included in the 17 provider and supplier types covered under the CMS Emergency Preparedness (EP) Rule, the rule offers HCCs and newly engaged providers a tremendous opportunity to achieve greater organizational and community effectiveness and sustainability.
+Heathcare coalitions (HCC) offers newly engaged providers a tremendous opportunity to achieve greater organizational and community effectiveness and sustainability.

-HCCs should be an accessible source of preparedness and response best practices for newly engaged provider types as they adapt to the new requirements.
-They should also play a role in assisting members with closing planning gaps, as well as assuring integration with core coalition partners.
-HCCs have an opportunity to enhance their financial sustainability and revenue by providing contracted technical assistance to HCC members to meet the CMS conditions of participation.
+HCCs are an accessible source of preparedness and response best practices for newly engaged provider types as they adapt to the new requirements.
+We play a role in assisting members with closing planning gaps, as well as assuring integration with core coalition partners.

 Providers and suppliers participating in Medicare and Medicaid are required to meet four core elements (with specific requirements adjusted based on the individual characteristics of each provider and supplier)